folkelib/Folke.Mvc.Extensions/README.md

 # Folke.Mvc.Extensions
 Extensions for MVC 6.
-Used by Folke.CsTsService
+Used by the [Folke.CsTsService](https://github.com/folkelib/Folke.CsTsService) library to know the return types.